epimorphics/ukhpi/README.md

 In this case, we need to update two data sources within the application, and coordinate this change with HMLR (and, by extension, ONS).

-In 2020, we updated the app due to various changes in LA boundaries, including the creation of the Bournemouth, Christchurch and Poole UA.
-The timeline of these changes was fairly typical, so we've documented it here for future
+For example, in 2020 we updated the app due to various changes in LA boundaries, including the creation of the Bournemouth, Christchurch and Poole UA.
+The timeline of these changes was fairly typical, so we've documented it here for future reference:
-reference:

 - April 2019: new boundaries go into effect.
 - Feb 2020: ONS perform their (single) yearly update of location tables.
 - March 2020: HMLR provided Epimorphics with a collection of test data, including the new regions table, as Turtle (`.ttl`) files.
-- March 2020: we loaded the test data into a dev server, in order to re-run the [`rails ukhpi:locations` task](#rails-script-tasks).
-This updates the cached Ruby and Javascript locations tables, to save the application having to query the API every time a location is referred to.
+- March 2020: we loaded the test data into a dev server in order to re-run the [`rails ukhpi:locations` task](#rails-script-tasks).
+This task updates the cached Ruby and Javascript locations tables, to save the application having to query the API every time a location is referred to.
 - In order to update the map UI in UKHPI, we need to regenerate the `ONS-Geographies` GeoJSON file.
 [Alex](mailto:alex.coley@epimorphics.com) has a Feature Migration Engine (FME) script on his system that automates this.